privacyidea/privacyidea/doc/webui/token_details.rst

 Add to Container
 ----------------

-A token can be added to a container on the token details view and during the enrollment.
-Either a new container can be created or an existing container can be selected from a drop-down list.
+A token can be added to a container in the token details view and during the enrollment.
+You can either create a new container or select an existing container from a drop-down list.

 Remove from Container
 ---------------------

-A token can be removed from a container on the token details view.
+A token can be removed from a container in the token details view.
 Afterward, the token can be added to a new container.

 Enable
 ------